igoldny/NotOKCupid/README.md

 ![Alt text](/app/assets/images/profile_page.png)

 From the profile page, users are able to add profile pictures and answer some basic questions about themselves, such as "What I plan to do with my life" or "I'm really great at..".
 As displayed in the image above, users can edit this information by clicking the edit pencil next to the title.
-Displayed below, is the questions section, where the user is able to answer questions about themselves to minimize the margin of error in the matching algorithm.
+Displayed below is the questions section, where the user is able to answer questions about themselves to minimize the margin of error in the matching algorithm.
 The more questions answered, the more accurate the outcome!

 ### Questions Page

 ![Alt text](/app/assets/images/questions_page.png)

 Answer questions about yourself to find the perfect match!
 The algorithm is pretty simple, actually.
-Questions get a point amount based on the importance of the question to the user, a little important, somewhat important, and very important, or 1 points, 10 points, and 50 points, respectively.
+Questions get a point amount based on the importance of the question to the user: a little important, somewhat important, and very important, or 1 points, 10 points, and 50 points, respectively.
 They are then asked which answers they will NOT accept from a partner.
-The algorithm then finds users with common questions answered and tallies up their points based on whether or not the other user answered the NOT acceptable answer of the current user, giving a full score if that holds true and a zero if not.
+The algorithm then finds users with common questions answered and tallies up their points based on whether or not the other user answered the NOT acceptable answer of the current user, tallying the full points for the user if that holds true and tallying a zero if not.
 This happens for both users.
 At the end, the two users multiply their individual percentages together and the geometric mean is calculated from these results.
 Finally, you have a match percentage!

 ### Messages Page